Academic Policies and Procedures for Graduate Students[ top ]

-A candidate for two degrees of the same rank in the same discipline may be allowed to take advantage of dual-credit counting in accordance with the following guidelines:
+A candidate for two degrees of the same rank in the same discipline may be allowed to take advantage of double-degree counting in accordance with the following guidelines:

-- An MAT candidate who wishes to pursue, concurrently or subsequently, an MA degree in the same discipline may use up to 5 courses to fulfill the requirements of both programs, if the department regularly lists them as common to both its MA and MAT programs.
+- An MAT candidate who wishes to pursue, concurrently or subsequently, an MA degree in the same discipline may use up to 5 courses to fulfill the requirements of both programs, if the department regularly lists them as common to both its MAT and MA programs.

 - It is normally considered inappropriate to use MSEd coursework for more than one degree.